 FOTOGALERIE WIEN ON TOUR!

-During the renovation and refurbishment of the FOTOGALERIE Wien we go on tour.
-The first exhibition will take place in Lyon/France in autumn – part 2 of our Austrian-French exchange project, which started in April/May 2022 in our premises:
+During the renovation and refurbishment of the FOTOGALERIE Wien we are on tour.
+The first exhibition will take place in Lyon/France in autumn – part II of our Austrian-French exchange project, which started in April/May 2022 in our premises:

 ART EXCHANGE: FOTOGALERIE WIEN as a guest in the GALLERY VRAIS RÊVES, LYON

 Curated by: Raymond Viallon and Rémy Mathieu (GALERIE VRAIS RÊVES); Brigitte Konyen and Michael Michlmayr (FOTOGALERIE WIEN)

 Opening: Saturday, 10 September 2022 from 5 p.m.